flaviostutz/idempotender/core/README.md

     const output = `This is output '${param1}${param2}' at ${new Date()}`;
   } catch (err) {
     console.log('Error during function execution');
-    idem.deleteExecution(execution.key);
+    idem.cancel(execution.key);
   }

   // save execution output so further calls in the next 24h
-  // using the same param1,param2 will return this response
+  // using the same "param1,param2" as key will return this response
-  // without actually running the business function idem.saveExecution(execution.key, output);
+  // without actually running the business function idem.complete(execution.key, output);

   return output;
 }